BTF-Kabir-2020/dynamic-table/README.md

     Next.js Documentation - Learn about Next.js features and APIs.
     Learn Next.js - An interactive tutorial to get familiar with Next.js.
     Vercel Deployment Documentation - For deploying your project to Vercel.

-Deployment

-This project is ready to be deployed on Vercel, the platform created by the developers of Next.js.
-You can easily deploy it by following these steps:

-    Go to Vercel and click Import Project.
-    Link your GitHub repository, and Vercel will automatically deploy the project.